activating-ai-site/activating-ai-site.github.io/_projects/1_project.md

 related_publications: true
 ---

+Transcends the realm of philosophical musings and ventures into the heart of technology.
+It stands as an embodiment of an innovative fusion of on-premises AI Research and Learning Lab, readymade hardware setups, and preconfigured software elements.
+This harmonious blend promises to liberate us from the clutches of cloud dependence and place the power back into our own hands.

 Every project has a beautiful feature showcase page.
 It's easy to include images in a flexible 3-column grid format.
 Make your photos 1/3, 2/3, or full width.